tiatreder/pdxellie.github.io/about.md

 title: About
 ---

-### I wasn't sure what content fill this website with so the About page is going to be a list of things I like, listed in the order I thought of them.
+### I wasn't sure what content to fill this website with so the About page is going to be a list of things I like, listed in the order I thought of them.

 ## Things I Like:
 * **Seasonally Appropriate Poetry**